Windows

 $ export PATH=$PATH:/usr/local/lib/erlang/bin

-To make this persistent (system wide or user specific), use one of the following
+To make this persistent (system wide or user specific), use one of the

 files or better check with your distribution: